Ballwizard/lectures/Finishing/Reverse Layup.md

-# Underhand layup
+# Reverse Layup

-An underhand layup is a form of layup where the player raises the ball from a low point to a high point, spinning the ball by flicking it to the hoop.
-The underhand layup is an alternative to the overhand layup where instead of always having your ball above, it goes from under to above.
+A reverse layup is a form of layup where the player throws the ball from the opposite side of the hoop.
+Imagine that you are attacking the basket on the right side, using a reverse  The underhand layup is an alternative to the overhand layup where instead of always having your ball above, it goes from under to above.

 ### How to do a layup?